FDio/vpp/src/vlibapi/api_doc.md

   network byte order

-* The client-library global data structure @ref api_main keeps track of sufficient pointers and handles used to communicate with vpp
+* The client-library global data structure @ref api_main keeps track of sufficient pointers and handles used to communicate with VPP

-## Receiving binary API messages from vpp
+## Receiving binary API messages from VPP

 Unless you've made other arrangements (see @ref vl_client_connect_to_vlib_no_rx_pthread), *messages are received on a